awsdocs/aws-doc-sdk-examples/.rust_alpha/kms/README.md

 # AWS SDK for Rust code examples for AWS KMS

+AWS Key Management Service (AWS KMS) is an encryption and key management service scaled for the cloud.
+AWS KMS keys and functionality are used by other AWS services, and you can use them to protect data in your own applications that use AWS.

 ## Purpose

-These examples demonstrate how to perform several AWS Key Management Service (AWS KMS) operations using the alpha version of the AWS SDK for Rust.
+These examples demonstrate how to perform several AWS KMS operations using the alpha version of the AWS SDK for Rust.

 ## Prerequisites